 As you can see, you cannot choose a contact:

-Complementary to this guide you find a nice step-by-step video tutorial on how to create your first survey here: LeanIX Tutorial: Survey Add On
+Complementary to this guide you find a nice step-by-step video tutorial on how to create your first survey here.

-To create a new survey you need to go to the admin area and chose the Surveys add-on.
+To create a new survey you need to go to the admin area and chose Surveys.

 Create New Survey: Here you can start to create a new survey.
 It will bring you to the next screen.